 Outdoor living, backyard get-togethers, family cookouts, and grilling meals at home are as American as baseball or apple pie.
 With so much riding on your need to have a quality pellet grill that fits your home life, there are a lot of things to consider.
-Many companies have moved their manufacturing overseas to cut costs, but thankfully there are still some great pellet grills made in the USA to choose from and we’ll be sharing our thoughts on each of them below.
+Many companies have moved their manufacturing overseas to cut costs, but thankfully there are still some great pellet grills made in the USA to choose from, and we’ll be sharing our thoughts on each of them below.

 We considered several factors when deciding on which grills to add to this list.
 Some of these factors are the cooking capacity of the pellet grill, its features, the build materials, and of course, the all-important price.
-We also made sure that all of these grills are built in the USA, so you can rest assured you are supporting local business here at home as much as possible.
+We also made sure that all of these grills are built in the USA, so you can rest assured you are supporting local businesses here at home as much as possible.

-List of American Made Pellet Grills and Smokers
+List of American-Made Pellet Grills and Smokers

 Pitts and Spitts Maverick 1250 Wood Pellet Grill